Evaluations for Educational or Test Accommodations in High School, College, Post-College Settings & Standardized Tests

 A diagnosis of AD(H)D, a learning disability, or a psychological disorder alone does not qualify someone for educational accommodations such as extended time on tests.
 Chapter 504 of the Rehabilitation Act of 1974 and The Americans with Disabilities Act state that one must provide evidence of a disability that functionally limits or impairs a major life activity, i.e., learning, concentrating, reading.
 Not all individuals with disabilities are functionally limited such that they require educational accommodations.
 In order to determine if someone meets the criterion of a functional limitation, the law requires that individuals undergo comprehensive psychoeducational evaluations that will determine how their disability currently and historically has impaired their learning or academic functioning.

 It’s important to understand that your performance on this evaluation is compared to norms for “the average person”.
 In other words, the law doesn’t entitle individuals to accommodations simply because they perform at a lower level due to their disability.
 You must perform below the level of the “average person” in order to be considered functionally impaired and considered eligible for accommodations.
-For example, if you’re slower than you think you should be to complete tests because of AD(H)D or a learning disability, but complete tests in an average amount of time and/or get average to above average grades on tests compared to individuals your age, you may not qualify for accommodations on standardized tests such as the SAT, ACT, GRE, LSAT, etc..
-It’s becoming increasingly difficult to qualify for accommodations on these tests.
+For example, if you’re slower than you think you should be to complete tests because of AD(H)D or a learning disability, but complete tests in an average amount of time and/or get average to above average grades on tests compared to individuals your age, you may not qualify for accommodations on standardized tests such as the SAT, ACT, GRE, LSAT, etc.

-I can perform the required evaluation according to guidelines for documenting a learning disability, Attention Deficit Disorder, and psychiatric disorders established by the Association on Higher Education and Disabilities.
+I conduct the required evaluation according to guidelines for documenting a learning disability, Attention Deficit Disorder, and psychiatric disorders established by the Association on Higher Education and Disabilities.
 All evaluations are conducted in compliance with this protocol.